 Classification, Labelling and Packaging (CLP)

-The UKs withdrawal from the EU and the transitional period
+The UKs withdrawal from the EU

 The UK withdrew from the European Union on the 31 January 2020.
-However, with the ratification of the withdrawal agreement and the Ireland/Northern Ireland Protocol, a transitional period will apply until 31 December 2020.
-Until that date, UK companies will continue to comply with EU chemicals legislation until that date.
+However, with the ratification of the withdrawal agreement and the Ireland/Northern Ireland Protocol, a transitional period applied until 31 December 2020 meaning that UK companies were required to continue to comply with EU chemicals legislation until that date.
 The transitional period finished at 23:00 on 31 Dec 2020.
 From 1 Jan 2021, CLP no longer applies to the UK with regard to Great Britain (GB).
 Please see below for rules relating to Northern Ireland.

 Implications for EU based companies sourcing hazardous chemicals subject CLP directly from Great Britain from 1 January 2021